The Archive and Library Reading Room are housed in the Museum building.

 Tracing your ancestors

-If you have ancestors from Skye, or Macdonalds in your family tree, then we may also be able to help with your family history research.
+If you have ancestors from Skye, or Macdonalds in your family tree, then we may be able to help with your family history research.
 Please note that most of our records are from the 1800s onwards and represent parishes associated with Clan Donald on Skye.
 We have census reports, parish records, monumental inscriptions, maps and a database of detailed records of several thousand Skye families.

-We may also be able to conduct remote research, depending on our researcher’s availability.
-Charges apply for this service; contact us for details.
+Highland genealogy can be frustrating, especially to those unfamiliar with the places and people concerned.
 Please note that time spent on genealogy does not guarantee the finding of desired information.